Colin Gordon

 Colin Gordon (27 April 1911 – 4 October 1972) was a British actor.
 Although primarily a stage actor he made numerous appearances on television and in cinema films, generally in comedies.
 His stage career was mainly in the West End, but he was seen in the provinces in some touring productions.

 Biography

 Early years

 Gordon was born in British Ceylon, the son of William Arthur Gordon and his wife Lily Vera, née Troup.
 He was educated at Marlborough College and Christ Church, Oxford.
 He first appeared on the professional stage in repertory at the Palace Theatre, Watford from January to December 1934.
 He made his first West End appearance in 1934 as the hind legs of Alfred, the carthorse, in a production of Toad of Toad Hall at the Royalty Theatre.
 At the same theatre he played James in Frolic Wind (March 1935, described by The Stage as "a distinguished failure"), and Peter in Closing At Sunrise (September 1935).
 From 1936 to 1939 he directed the Fred Melville Repertory Company in Brixton.
 He served in the army during the Second World War for six years.

-Colin was buried with his wife at St Andrew's Church, Didling in West Sussex.
+Gordon was taken ill whilst working in South Africa and brought home to Surrey, where he died at the age of 61.
+He was buried with his wife at St Andrew's Church, Didling in West Sussex.